 - IMCIVREE is for injection under the skin only (subcutaneous injection).
-Do not inject IMCIVREE into a vein or muscle. - Inject IMCIVREE 1 time each day when you first wake up. - Take IMCIVREE with or without food. - IMCIVREE is given by you or a caregiver.
+Do not inject IMCIVREE into a vein or muscle. - The IMCIVREE vial may be used to give more than 1 dose of medicine (multiple-dose vial) but is for single patient use only and should not be shared with other patients. - Inject IMCIVREE 1 time each day when you first wake up. - Take IMCIVREE with or without food. - IMCIVREE is given by you or a caregiver.
 A healthcare provider will show you or your caregiver how to inject your dose of IMCIVREE before you inject for the first time.
 Ask your healthcare provider or call IMCIVREE Guidance, Partnership, Support (GPS) at 1-844-YOUR-GPS (1-844-968-7477) if you have questions. - Store opened vials of IMCIVREE in the refrigerator between 36°F to 46°F (2°C to 8°C).
 If needed, opened vials may be removed from the refrigerator and stored at temperatures ranging from refrigerated to room temperature (36°F to 77°F (2°C to 25°C)).
 Vials may be returned to the refrigerator.
 Throw away all opened vials 30 days after first opening, even if some medicine is still left. - Unopened vials of IMCIVREE may be stored in the refrigerator between 36°F to 46°F (2°C to 8°C) until the expiration date.
 If needed, unopened vials may also be removed from the refrigerator and stored at temperatures ranging from refrigerated to room temperature (36°F to 77°F (2°C to 25°C)) for up to 30 days.
 Vials may be returned to the refrigerator.
 Throw away IMCIVREE if it has been more than 30 days since the vial was first removed from the refrigerator. - If necessary, vials may be stored at room temperature below 86°F (30°C) and may be returned to the refrigerator.
 Throw away IMCIVREE that has been stored above 86°F (30°C). - Write the date on the carton when you first open the vial.